 If you are unsure, my recommended choice of among the many toppings go to none other than Prawn Mee’s very own original toppings like shrimp (portion given is good, great to have while slurping up the remaining soup), pork ribs (no meat given by default and the ribs are flavorful) and the braised egg (it is simply tastier).

-Toppings aside, fresh and prawny but not stinky soup is the key ingredient to a good bowl of Har Mee while the chili paste provides the “Wow!” factor.
+Toppings aside, fresh and prawny soup is the key ingredient to a good bowl of Har Mee while the chili paste provides the “Wow!” factor.
 And I am glad to report that these two requirements are nicely met.

 However I do need to mention that the soup has more of a sweet than spicy flavor even with large amount of chili paste, which is why I like it.
 I am not really a fan of any Har Mee that emphasizes the spicy flavor (eg Swee Kong’s at Pulau Tikus)